Chen Ming-tong: Education

-After graduating from Taichung Municipal Taichung Second Senior High School, Chen studied political science at National Taiwan University, earning his bachelor's degree in political science in 1979, his master's degree in political science in 1981, and then his Ph.D. in political science in 1991.
+After graduating from Taichung Municipal Taichung Second Senior High School, Chen attended National Taiwan University, where he earned his bachelor's degree in political science in 1979, his master's degree in political science in 1981, and then his Ph.D. in political science in 1991.
 His doctoral dissertation was titled, "The Movement of Local Political Elites in Taiwan under Authoritarian Regime (1945-1986)" (Chinese: 威權政體下臺灣地方政治菁英的流動（1945－1986）—省參議員流動的分析).

 Academic career

 Chen worked as a researcher in the Research, Development and Evaluation Commission of the Taipei City Government in 1983-1984.
 After finishing his doctoral degree, he worked as associate professor followed by professor at the Graduate Institute of National Development of NTU from 1992 to 2000.

 He was a thesis adviser to several politicians affiliated with the Democratic Progressive Party, including Chiu Chih-wei, Kao Chia-yu, Lin Chih-chien, Pan Men-an, Cheng Wen-tsan and Shen Fa-hui.

-In 2022, several master theses he advised were pointed out for plagiarism, and his students Lin Chih-chien and Cheng Wen-tsan's master degrees had been canceled by National Taiwan University.
+In 2022, several master theses he advised were pointed out for plagiarism, and his students Lin Chih-chien and Cheng Wen-tsan's master degrees were been canceled by National Taiwan University.
 Then he was fired by the university.
-In 2024, he published a book with Puma Shen's preface, claiming that the "theses event" was political persecution influenced by mainland China.
-However, the university declared that Lin and cheng had accepted the cancellation of their degrees and Chen was required to apologize to the public as the advisor of the graduates.
+In 2024, he published a book with Puma Shen, claiming that the "theses event" was a political persecution influenced by mainland China.
+However, the university declared that Lin and Cheng had accepted the cancellation of their degrees and Chen was required to apologize to the public as the advisor of the graduates.